 Skills and knowledge

-Depending on the type of boat they work on, deckhands need to have some or all of the following:
+Depending on the type of boat they work on, deckhands need to have knowledge of some or all of:

-- knowledge of rope handling and the use of knots and lashings on a vessel
+- rope handling and the use of knots and lashings on a vessel

-- skill mending nets and splicing wire and rope
+- mending nets and splicing wire and rope skills

-- knowledge of the journey, destination and tourist attractions to provide information to passengers
+- the journey, destination and tourist attractions to provide information to passengers

-- knowledge of how to shoot (cast) and haul in nets, and fish processing skills such as gutting and filleting
+- how to cast and haul in nets, and fish processing skills such as gutting and filleting

-- knowledge of safety at sea, first aid and emergency procedures, including firefighting, abandoning ship and emergency navigation.
+- safety at sea, first aid and emergency procedures, including firefighting, abandoning ship and emergency navigation.

 - work on deck or below deck on fishing boats, ferries or charter boats.
 Deep-sea fishing deckhands also work in the on-board factory processing fish

-- work in all types of weather conditions.
-Conditions at sea can be very rough and the work can be hazardous at times
+- work in all types of weather conditions, including hazardous, very rough seas

 - may travel to different ports around New Zealand.
-Those working on high-seas fishing boats may fish in the South Pacific or Southern Ocean.
+Those working on deep-sea fishing boats may fish in the South Pacific or Southern Ocean.